maelstrom-rs/maelstrom/README.md

 This is a brand new project under **daily** active development.
 It is not currently in usable form yet.

+### Completed Features

+You can review the [Closed Matrix-spec Issues](https://github.com/maelstrom-rs/maelstrom/issues?q=is%3Aissue+is%3Aclosed+sort%3Acreated-asc+label%3Amatrix-spec+) in the issue tracker for a list of completed features.

 ## Project Goals

 1. Performance, both in terms of scale and minimal resources.